pluralsight/guides/in-review/interesting-apis/getting-started-with-pubnub-blocks/article.md

 ![Test in browser](https://raw.githubusercontent.com/pluralsight/guides/master/images/67bcbf50-2d28-4548-85c9-b986940a0c48.gif)

 # Conclusion

-Real-time and serverless/microservices is a great combination.
+Real-time applications and serverless functions are a great combination, and Pubnub BLOCKS are an excellent tool for handling server operations.

 Although you don't have a full JavaScript (or Node.js) environment inside a block, you can do a lot of things with this technology.
-There's a lot of functionality that this guide didn't cover, but you can find out more about in [the official BLOCKS documentation](https://www.pubnub.com/docs/blocks/introduction)
+There's a plethora of functionality that this guide didn't cover.
+You can find out more about in [the official BLOCKS documentation](https://www.pubnub.com/docs/blocks/introduction)

 And don't forget the [existing BLOCKS catalog](https://www.pubnub.com/blocks-catalog/).
-There's a growing collection of blocks that you can use to get started, just import them to your account and modify them to your needs.
+There's a growing collection of blocks that you can use to get started.
+Just import them to your account and modify them to your needs.

 ### Credits